-Most subject matter in the preparatory program is available for off-campus study through the Continuing Education Office.
-All Aero material is structured in "minicourses" of one credit hour to encourage rapid completion.
+Much of the subject matter in the preparatory program is available for off-campus study through the Continuing Education Office.
+All such Aero material is structured in "mini-courses" of one credit hour to encourage rapid completion.
 Each officer is urged to complete as much of this material as possible before arriving on campus.

-Individualized instruction in the preparatory courses enables officers to enter the program at any time.
-The following material represents the minimum coverage required for entry into the graduate phase:
+The following material represents the minimum coverage required for entry in the graduate phase: